mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 series: stupid_template_tricks
 date: '2014-11-03'
 ---
 A [Brainfuck evaluator][brainfuck] is interesting and all, but far too one-dimensional.
-Lets's kick things up a dimension, it's time for C++ template compile-time [Conway's Game of Life][life].
+Let's kick things up a dimension, it's time for C++ template compile-time [Conway's Game of Life][life].

 {% include image.html file="larsonevolution.jpg" %}

 This post translates a [Haskell comonad based Life implementation][void] into a C++ template meta-program.
 Much like with the [Brainfuck evaluator][brainfuck], once you get over the syntax, C++ templates turn out to be a fairly competent functional language.

 I'll start by defining the data structures and operations that will be used to implement Life.
 The [lazy, compile-time list previously defined][list] will be used heavily.
-A row of the world is encoded as [zipper][zipper] of cells, with the world grid is simply a zipper of rows.
+A row of the world is encoded as a [zipper][zipper] of cells, with the world grid simply a zipper of rows.
 Comonads for both one dimensional and two dimensional zippers make it easy to define and implement the rules of Life.

 Complete source code can be found [here][source].